 - touch the piece of tape on my fingertips

-- keep touching the tape on my fingertips while I move my hand in increments towards the wall
+- keep touching the tape on my fingertips while I move my hand in increments toward the wall

 - touch the tape on my fingertips while my hand is flat against the wall